08fdange/slack-clone/README.md

 # Slack-Clone (FD Edition)
 This app was created by Frank D'Angelo to be a very similar application to Slack.
-It was built with React and Firebase
+Built with React and Firebase.

 # Getting Started with Slack Clone (FD Edition)